Azure-Samples/ms-identity-android-kotlin/README.md

 ```

 > [!NOTE]
 > You can only [put a device in to Shared Mode](https://docs.microsoft.com/azure/active-directory/develop/tutorial-v2-shared-device-mode#set-up-an-android-device-in-shared-mode) using the [Authenticator app](https://www.microsoft.com/account/authenticator) and with a user who is in the [Cloud Device Administrator](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#cloud-device-administrator) role.
-You can configure the membership of your Organizational Roles by going to the Azure Portal and selecting:
+You can configure the membership of your Organizational Roles by going to the Microsoft Entra admin center and selecting:
 >
-> Azure Active Directory -> Roles and Administrators -> Cloud Device Administrator
+> Microsoft Entra ID -> Roles and Administrators -> Cloud Device Administrator

 ## Multiple Account Mode